-This year's theme for the Drug Awareness Poster Contest and the Drug Awareness Essay Contest is "Down with Drugs, Up with Awareness."
-The contests act as a public relations tool of the local Lodges and schools and are designed to involve the children, schools, and parents.
-Both contests will run from October 1 thru January 15, 2014.
+This year's theme for the Drug Awareness Poster Contest and the Drug Awareness Essay Contest is "Refuse To Use...You're Never Alone."
+The contests are designed to involve the lodge, children, schools, and parents.
+Both contests will run from August 1, 2014 to December 1, 2014.
+(Revised date)

 The Poster Contest is open to children grades 3 through 5.
 The posters should be consistent with the theme and be original, neat, and age appropriate.
 It should be drawn on 8 1/2 by 11 inch paper.
 The poster should contain an anti-drug message and should not depict any copyrighted characters or trademarks.
 It should have the child's name, age, grade, school name with address, the child's complete home address, and phone number.
 Also included should be the sponsoring Lodge name and number and the completed parental form which can be downloaded from the national drug awareness website.